Academic conference: "Beyond the home: new histories of domestic servants"

 Front page of the Women in Oxford's History podcast series website: www.womeonofoxford.co.uk

 Olivia Robinson and Alison Moulds launching the Women in Oxford's History podcast series at the Humanities Building (former Radcliffe Infirmary) on 20 October 2016 © Olivia Robinson

-The project consists of a series of 6 podcasts on women whose contributions as either ‘town or gown’ have been overlooked in the history of Oxford.
-It is hoped that by demonstrating women’s impact on Oxford, it will help balance out the current discrepancy between male and female historical figures and encourage others to look into their own community’s past and record how women contributed to their own city.
+The project consisted of a series of 6 podcasts on women whose contributions as either ‘town or gown’ have been overlooked in the history of Oxford.
+It was hoped that by demonstrating women’s impact on Oxford, it will help balance out the current discrepancy between male and female historical figures and encourage others to look into their own community’s past and record how women contributed to their own city.
 The podcasts are aimed at those who live in Oxford, those with an interest in the city and its history, and all those interested in women’s involvement in urban life.

 After successfully producing the first series of six podcasts in 2016, Alison and I handed the reins over to a new team in July 2017.
 We are delighted that the project will continue to evolve and develop under their guidance.
 Keep an eye on the website, the University's podcast site and Twitter account for updates.